Our Work Advocacy grounded in First Nations determination and jurisdiction over child, family, and community well-being.

-At the direction of the First Nations-in-Assembly by way of resolutions, the AFN Social Development Sector has been mandated to advance First Nations control and jurisdiction over social development programs and services as the foundation for the wellbeing of First Nations children, families and communities.
-The AFN Social Development Sector is at the forefront of advocating for the long-term reform of key programs that promote First Nations social development, including the First Nations Child and Family Services Program, Jordan’s Principle, the On-Reserve Income Assistance Program, Poverty Reduction, Social Programs and Early Learning and Child Care.
+The AFN is mandated by First Nations-in-Assembly to advance First Nations control and jurisdiction over social development programs and services as the foundation for the well-being of First Nations children, families, and communities.
+The AFN is at the forefront of advocating for the long-term reform of key programs that promote First Nations social development, including the First Nations Child and Family Services Program, Jordan’s Principle, the On-Reserve Income Assistance Program, Poverty Reduction, Social Programs, and Early Learning and Child Care.

 First Nations children are disproportionately more likely to be the subject of investigations, recipients of ongoing services, and transferred to out of home care.